 Technology: Alcont Printa

 One of the first projects I was involved in was very shortly after being hired into a new company.
-Being a new building and installation, there were a lot of minor quarks and trial and error operations.
+Being a new building and installation, there were a lot of minor quirks and trial and error operations.

 One of the first larger issues involved an instance of breaking glass during the initial loading process.
 With the larger sheets of glass, automated sections of suction cups were used to pull the pieces off an A-frame to the load conveyor.
 If there was a problem with the separating agent during the initial packaging, a vacuum was generated between the currently loaded piece and the adjacent one, causing the second piece to fall and break.

 The repair, since we could not affect the initial packaging, was to try and mitigate the vacuum on the adjacent piece.
 This was done by adjusting the PLC logic to introduce a stagger and delay to each section of suction cups.
-The cups would grab the piece of glass, pull back one section at a time to create a pealing effect, delay to allow any movement from the adjacent piece to settle, then finally lower it to the conveyor.
+The cups would grab the piece of glass, pull back one section at a time to create a peeling effect, delay to allow any movement from the adjacent piece to settle, then finally lower it to the conveyor.

 Technology: GE Fanuc PLC Programming